openbmc/docs/designs/device-tree-gpio-naming.md

 #### air-water
 Indicates whether system is air or water cooled

+#### bmc-management-ready
+Indicates whether the management interfaces required by the platform are provided by the BMC.
+These interfaces may include any of Redfish, IPMI, SSH or other appropriate protocols.
+Asserting the GPIO does not indicate that the BMC or platform as a whole is healthy, rather, if it is unhealthy the problems can now be inspected via the management interfaces.
+Conversely if it is deasserted it is not necessarily an indication that the BMC or platform is unhealthy, rather that the management interfaces are not reachable, for example as a result of rebooting the BMC.

 #### factory-reset-toggle
 The software records the state of this GPIO and checks upon reboot if the state has changed since the last reboot.
 If it has, it indicates that a factory reset